 The Chino Valley and Paulden Area Ministerial Association works in conjunction with St. Vincent De Paul Society and the Salvation Army to help people in need.
 Volunteers staff the organization, and they welcome any help from new volunteers.
 The association helps people with various critical housing and living conditions.
 Referrals are strictly confidential.
 For more information, to make a donation or volunteer, call 928-636-0276.
 The office is located behind the Chino Valley Community Church, 1969 N. Highway 89.

-Prescott Art Docents have shared their love of art with children and adults since 1971 by offering classroom and community art presentations.
-Docent training is provided, so it’s not necessary to have artistic skills or a background in art history or teaching.
+Prescott Art Docents have shared their love of art with children and adults since 1971 by offering classroom and art presentations.
+Docent training is provided, so it is not necessary to have artistic skills or a background in art history or teaching.
 Continuing education is offered through our Monday morning program series, held during the school year and open to the public.
-For more information call Andrea at 938-636-7207 or contact Joslyn on email at firstname.lastname@example.org.
-Visit the Prescott Art Docents calendar at prescottartdocents.net.
+For more information visit "our history" at Prescottartdocents.net for more information and to contact us.

 The Arizona Pioneers Home Foundation is a non-profit charitable organization which that assists residents of the home by helping to provide needed amenities and repairs; such as new televisions and necessary repairs to the donated community bus, used for outings and excursions.
 The group is also in need of monetary donations and items for its spring and fall rummage sales.If you are interested in joining the monthly meeting, call Virginia at 928-445-3216 or Beth at 928-445-7135.